 ED 406.
-Foundations of English Language Arts
+Foundations of English Language Arts\ (3)

 This course is the study of the design and implementation of an integrated language arts and reading curriculum.
 Included are the interrelatedness of all modes of communication (reading, speaking, writing, listening, viewing, visual representation); the implications of language/literacy theory for instructional practice; the concept of reading as a developmental process; models and techniques of reading instruction; the theory that language arts instruction should be interactive and individualized, providing opportunities for students to experiment with and explore a variety of language forms and functions; and the demonstration of respect for different styles of learning based on language and culture.
 The five pillars of learning to read-phonemic awareness, phonics, fluency, vocabulary, and comprehension - will be emphasized and interwoven.
-A field experience of 15 hours is required.
 Offered every fall and spring.

-Students majoring in Elementary Education must successfully complete ED 400, ED 402, ED 405, and ED 406 in the semester prior to the semester they enroll in ED 407, ED 408, ED 409, and ED 410.
+\Students majoring in Elementary Education must successfully complete ED 400, ED 402, ED 405, and ED 406 in the semester prior to the semester they enroll in ED 407, ED 408, ED 409, and ED 410.

 ED 407.
-Literacy and Assessment (3)
+Literacy and Assessment\\